 Keynsham is a historic town that occupies a strategically important location between Bristol and Bath and is therefore well placed to improve and attract investment.
 It will continue to act as a market town and service centre for the surrounding area.
 In responding to the loss of a major employer, it will evolve as a more significant business location.
-Keynsham will retain its independence and its separate identity within an attractive rural setting.
-It will become a more sustainable, desirable and well connected place in which to live and work, with an enhanced town centre inspired by its heritage, cherished rivers, park and green spaces.
+Keynsham will expand to accommodate a growing population, ensuring it retains its independence and its separate identity within an attractive rural setting.
+It will become a more sustainable, desirable and well-connected place in which to live and work, with an enhanced town centre inspired by its heritage, cherished rivers, park and green spaces.

-- 3.13 The spatial strategy set out in Policy KE1 seeks to deliver the vision for Keynsham and the strategic objectives for the District (set out in Chapter 1).
-The strategy maintains the Green Belt boundary surrounding Keynsham, preventing the town from merging with Bristol and Saltford, and helping to preserve its individual character, identity and setting.
+3.13 The spatial strategy set out in Policy KE1 seeks to deliver the vision for Keynsham and the strategic objectives for the District (set out in Chapter 1).
+The strategy allows changes to be made to maintains the Green Belt boundary surrounding Keynsham to accommodate both employment floorspace and housing, but maintains the key Green Belt purposes of preventing the town from merging with Bristol and Saltford, and helping to preserve its individual character, identity and setting.
 The Green Belt will continue to provide opportunities for residents of Keynsham to access outdoor sport, recreation and the open countryside.
-Access to the Green Belt will be enhanced with an improved green infrastructure network running through and surrounding the town, principally using the valleys of the Rivers Chew and Avon. - 3.14 1,500 new homes will be built between 2006 and 2026 to support economic growth of the town and accommodate a growing population.
-Approximately 800 homes are already accounted for, having either already been built since 2006, have planning permission, or are allocated in the Local Plan.
+Access to the Green Belt will be enhanced with an improved green infrastructure network running through and surrounding the town, principally using the valleys of the Rivers Chew and Avon.

+3.14 1,500 2,000 new homes will be built between 2006 2011 and 2026 2029 to support economic growth of the town and accommodate a growing population.
+Approximately 800 700 homes are already accounted for, having either already been built since 2006 2011, have planning permission, or are allocated in the Local Plan.
 The Local Plan allocations include the 500+ dwelling development in South West Keynsham known as 'K2'.
 Development requirements are outlined in the Local Plan, including the need for satisfactory vehicular accesses.
 The remaining 700 dwellings are directed towards the town centre/Somerdale policy area (Policy KE2) which will serve as the focus of future development within Keynsham.
+Green Belt releases will be made to the east of Keynsham to accommodate 250 dwellings and employment floorspace, and to the south west of Keynsham to accommodate around 200 dwellings.